Planzet

-Planzet (プランゼット) is a 2010 Japanese computer animated film written and directed by Jun Awazu.
+Planzet (プランゼット) is a 2010 Japanese animated film written and directed by Jun Awazu.

 Plot

 In 2047, an unknown, alien life-form, codenamed FOS, attacks Earth, destroying the world's major cities in one fell swoop.
 The survivors unite to fight back, and three years later they erect a world shield, the Diffuser, to stop further invasions.
 Now in 2053, a last, desperate counterattack is being mounted against the FOS.
 Taishi Akejima, a soldier in the Planetary Defense Forces Alliance, would like nothing better than a shot at the aliens responsible for his father's death six years ago.
 However, the new offensive requires a powerful weapon to be deployed and the Diffuser to be disabled, leaving the entire planet terribly vulnerable once more.
 Will humanity regain the stars or lose everything in the final, ultimate gamble?

 Cast

 In the different language versions, some of the character's names were changed.